 Marijuana in California

-Few drugs have generated the kind of dedicated following that marijuana has in the United States or the number of staunch defenders.
-Marijuana has fewer side-effects than many other drugs, but it can also cause social, occupational, and relationship problems.
-Contact Solution Based Treatment & Detox to learn more about our Murrieta detox and rehab programs by calling 833.999.1941.
+Few drugs have generated the dedicated following that marijuana has in the United States or the number of staunch defenders.
+Marijuana has fewer side effects than many other drugs but can cause social, occupational, and relationship problems.

-Nearly half of US seniors have tried marijuana, and over half of 18-25 year-olds have used it recreationally.
+Nearly half of U.S. seniors have tried marijuana, and over half of 18- to 25-year-olds have used it recreationally.
 As more states legalize marijuana recreationally, that number goes up.
 Many of these young adults stop using marijuana as they get older.
 But studies show that marijuana and young adults don’t mix.

 It’s no wonder that those who heavily use marijuana as young adults are more likely to: